jerankda/youtube-video-downloader/README.md

 # youtube-video-downloader

-This is a simple program that allows you to download YouTube videos by providing the link.
+This is a simple app that allows you to download YouTube videos by providing the link.

 ## Requirements